Children’s Centre Thunder Bay is committed to protecting your privacy through confidentiality and informed consent.

-In order to proceed with service, a client or parent/guardian must sign a “Consent for Service” form.
-“Consent for Service” is a formal agreement to work with the Children’s Centre so that we can provide you service.
+In order to proceed with service, a client or parent/guardian will provide written or verbal consent through the consent for service form.
+This is a formal agreement to work with the Children’s Centre so that we can provide you service,

 The Child, Youth, and Family Services Act (2017) states that a child of any age is able to provide consent as long as they possess the capacity to do so.
 Capacity to consent is based on the following: 1) The child or youth understands fully what they are consenting to, and 2) The child or youth can fully understand the possible consequences of giving, withholding or withdrawing consent.
 Based on this legislation, the Children’s Centre Thunder Bay no longer uses the age of a child when obtaining informed consent, but makes consent decisions based on the capacity of the child or youth.

 Confidentiality means we will protect your information and not share it without your permission.
 There are two ways that we may share information about you with others.

 The first and most common situation is when you give us your consent to share information by signing a “Consent to Release or Obtain Client Personal Health Information”.
 This allows us to share information verbally with others or provide others with clinical reports.

 The second way is under the law where we are required to break confidentiality and share information in the following situations:

 - With a family member or other professional, such as police, if we believe there is a risk of suicide or physical harm to someone else

 - To a child welfare organization if child abuse or neglect is suspected

 - If ordered by the courts to release information or receive a police request to help find a missing person

 - To the Ministry of Health and Long Term Care if there is suspicion of someone being mistreated in a long-term care facility